19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007]

-(4) Approval may be granted under this section between 1st March 2006 and 28th February 2011.
+(4) Approval of a shipping investment manager under this section may be granted between 1st March 2006 and 28th February 2011.

 [29/2010 wef 22/11/2010]